Compare Rates

 Experienced aviators holding IFR certification are often exempt from paying any extra flat charges on top of the premium, and may be eligible for a Preferred Best Health Class.

-What Do Exclusion Riders Signify in a Life Insurance Policy?
+What Do Exclusion Riders Signify When Added to a Policy?

-Some carriers will allow you to exclude actual flight coverage from the policy.
-If you feel comfortable applying for life insurance with an aviation exclusion attached, you can do so.
+Some carriers will give you the option to allow you to exclude actual flight coverage from the policy.
+If you feel comfortable applying for life insurance with an aviation exclusion rider attached, you can do so.
 An exclusion will allow you to purchase a policy without any reference to flying.

 With this exclusion, there will be no coverage for a fatal crash.
 Not all companies offer these aviation exclusions.
 Some pilots want to purchase life insurance and are not worried about the possibility of a fatal crash.
 Having an exclusion will eliminate the possibility of any additional cost in the policy for being a private or a commercial pilot, for that matter.

-You have to consider this before you sit down and apply it carefully.
-Suppose you are purchasing life insurance to settle the demands of a divorce court.
-Most judges will never approve of buying a policy for pilots with an exclusion rider.
+You have to consider this before you sit down to apply.
+If you are purchasing life insurance to settle the demands of a divorce court.
+Most judges will never approve of buying a policy with any exclusion riders.

 A healthy commercial pilot who fulfills underwriting requirements can secure preferred rates.

 Applying for commercial airline pilot life insurance for professionals is similar to private pilots.
 For example, suppose you fly passenger airlines for a commercial airline company.
-Most life insurance companies will offer you their best rate classes, such as preferred and preferred, if you qualify for the medical requirements.
+Most life insurance companies will offer you their best rate classes, such as preferred best if you qualify for the medical requirements.

 It would also help if:

-* You hold a certification, either commercial or Airline Transport Pilot ATP Certification.
+6. Do you hold a certification, either commercial or Airline Transport Pilot ATP Certification?

-Life insurance coverage is usually offered if you don’t qualify for the above.
-However, being eligible for the best rate available may be impossible.
+Life insurance coverage is usually still offered if you don’t qualify for the above.
+However, being eligible for the best rates available may not be impossible.
 With today’s more relaxed underwriting, purchasing commercial pilot life insurance for airline pilots is simple.

 Applying for the best life insurance for helicopter pilots is similar to applying for life insurance for airplane pilots.
-The information the lifelife insurance for helicopter pilots insurance companies are asking for will be as follows:
+The information the carriers life insurance for helicopter pilotswill be asking for will be:

 As with all types of aircraft flown, private or commercial, the more experience and training classes and certifications, the better your chances of getting the lowest rates possible.

 Students purchase their life insurance the same way an experienced pilot would.
-The only difference is that the student pilot cannot always qualify for preferred rates like professional and certified pilots.
+The only difference is that the student pilot cannot always qualify for preferred rates like professional and certified flyers.
 But, as with anything else, this will come in time.
-As they say, everyone has to start someplace.
+As they say, everyone has to start somewhere.

 With “most life insurance companies,” student pilots will receive a “standard” rate classification and will most likely receive a flat extra charge of $2.50 per thousand unless you are applying with Protective Life, which will not inflict a flat extra fee on student pilot life insurance.

-This does not hold when using our favorite company for pilots, Protective Life.
+This does not hold when using our favorite company for aviators, Protective Life.

-*We are partnered with some of the highest-rated companies that do not add flat extra charges to student pilots.
+We have partnered with some of the highest-rated companies that do not add flat extra charges to student pilots.
 This allows student pilots to purchase a life insurance policy at very affordable rates.

 The life insurance you currently have will cover your demise if you have a fatal plane crash while taking flying lessons.